Also known as: Counter-Strike 1.6, Half-Life: Counter-Strike

 Ballistic Shield (ES Five-Seven)

 A leftover from Gearbox's version of Condition Zero, the Tactical Shield was originally intended to only be used with the Five-Seven, and had a different name.
-HUD icons, kill icon and its HUD display data remain, under the name "weapon_shieldgun".
+HUD icons, a viewmodel (v_shield_r), kill icon and its HUD display data remain, under the name "weapon_shieldgun".

 Two HUD icons and a kill icon remain.
 An additional unused flare model could be found in Half-Life.